sav-che/TL-2/Authors/Skovsted, Aage Thorsen {std. Skovst.}.md

-> [!cite] BHL link: this entry starts at [page 639](https://www.biodiversitylibrary.org/item/104077#page/653/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 639](https://www.biodiversitylibrary.org/page/33333778) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Skovsted, Aage Thorsen (1903-1983), Danish botanist; Dr. phil.
-1937; assistant at the Danish College of Agriculture 1927-1930; cytogeneticist at the Empire Cotton Growing Corporation's Research Station, Trinidad 1930-1936; at the physiological department of the Carlsberg laboratories in Copenhagen 1936-1956; from 1956 teacher in genetics (from 1959 in botany) at the State Teacher's College; head of the Botanical Museum, Copenhagen 1960-1973. (*Skovst.*).
+1937; assistant at the Danish College of Agriculture 1927-1930; cytogeneticist at the Empire Cotton Growing Corporation's Research Station, Trinidad 1930-1936; at the physiological department of the Carlsberg laboratories in Copenhagen 1936-1956; from 1956 teacher in genetics (from 1959 in botany) at the State Teacher's College; head of the Botanical Museum, Copenhagen 1960-1973.
+**Abbreviated name**: *Skovst.*

 #### Herbarium and types